 A long form Certificate of Good Standing confirms the status of the company and lists all documents on file.
 Certified copies of those documents are not automatically attached and must be requested with the certificate if they are needed.
 A standard (sometimes called ‘short form’) Certificate of Good Standing reflects the existence and status of a company but does not list what documents have been filed.
 A number of states do not issue ‘Good Standing Certificates’ that attest to the status of the company but instead issue certificates that simply certify that the company exists in the state’s records (i.e. Existence or Subsistence Certificates or a Certificate of Fact).
 It is important to read the certificate you receive to understand what the state is certifying.

 Long Form Certificate Not Always Available

-For the other states that only offer a short form, the best that can be provided is the standard certificate, which attests to the existence and/or status of an entity, and a certified copy of all charter documents.
+For the other states that only offer a short form, the best that can be provided is the standard certificate and a certified copy of all charter documents.
+The certificate attests to the existence and/or status of an entity, and the copies indicate what documents have been filed.
 The certified copy will often be accompanied by a state issued certificate indicating that the copies attached represent all the documents filed for a particular entity.

 Tax Obligations Not Always Indicated on Good Standing Certificates

 Whether you are obtaining a long form or short form Certificate of Good Standing, be aware that the certificate issued only indicates that the company exists and has complied with the requirements of the company registrar, usually the Secretary of State in the U.S. In most cases, the certificate will not indicate whether the entity has fulfilled its necessary tax obligations, even when failure to fulfill these obligations can cause a company’s good standing to be revoked.